10 Mindful Ways to Raise Your Vibration

 5. Move Your Body.
 In addition to anti-aging, mood and metabolic benefits, even small amounts of physical exercise can raise your vibration.
 Whether it’s walking, running, swimming, spinning or practicing tai chi or yoga, physical exercise can help get you out of mental or emotional ruts and boost healthy endorphins.
 It doesn’t matter how much you sweat; the key is moving through and away from astral energies that could be weighing you down in your current environment.
 If possible, exercise outside or somewhere in nature.
 Just noticing the trees, feeling your feet rooted in the grassy earth, and breathing in fresh air will help you transcend the concerns of mundane human existence and reconnect with your higher self.

 6. Organize Your Environment.
 According to organizational expert Karen Kingston, author of Creating Sacred Space with Feng Shui, when a client tells her they’re sad or depressed, the first thing she asks them to do is clean out a drawer.
 This is because our physical environment mirrors our emotional state.
 Just as cleanliness is next to godliness, a cluttered home is a sure sign of a cluttered mind.
-Even chores as simple as taking out the trash, washing the dishes, vacuuming a room, or making your bed in the morning can have a measurable impact on your state of mind and provide an instant energy boost.
+Even chores as simple as taking out the trash, washing the dishes, vacuuming a room, organizing the closet or even making your bed in the morning can have a measurable impact on your state of mind and provide an instant energy boost.

 7. Serve Others.
 As the saying goes, you get to keep what you give away.
 Countless studies have shown that those who volunteer their time regularly towards worthy causes in service to others and the world are happier, healthier, and more personally fulfilled.
 The next time you’re feeling overwhelmed or pressed for time to accomplish all of the tasks on your ever-growing to-do list, stop by your local food bank, spiritual center or homeless shelter and pitch in for an hour or two.
 Just the simple act of taking the focus off of your own problems and opening up to share with others will move you into greater alignment with the natural flow and grace of the universe.